-We evaluate the performance of our defence against grey-box attacks.
-We evaluate our defence against the C$\&$W attack in this section since C$\&$W can produce the best attacking result, and is flexible in searching adversarial examples due to the tunable $\kappa$ hyper-parameter.
-The adversarial examples used in the evaluation are crafted based on the linearly-combined adversarial loss functions mentioned in Section \ref{break_g_defence}.
-To measure the grey-box defence, we sweep the value of $\kappa$ from 0 to 40, and then we examine the rate of successful adversarial image generation given 100 $MNIST$ images under each $\kappa$ value.
-We record the successful generation rate of targeted and non-targeted $MNIST$ adversarial examples based on the defended oracle.
-For targeted attack, we randomly set the target label during the generation process.
+We evaluated the performance of our defence against grey-box attacks.
+We again employed the C$\&$W attack in this section since the C$\&$W attack can produce competitive attacking results, and it is flexible for searching adversarial examples of varying attacking confidences, due to its tunable $\kappa$ hyper-parameter.
+The adversarial examples used in the evaluation were crafted based on the linearly-combined adversarial loss functions mentioned in Section \ref{break_g_defence}.
+To measure the grey-box defence, we swept the value of $\kappa$ from 0 to 40 with step sizes of 5, and then we examined the rate of successful adversarial image generation given 100 $MNIST$ images under each $\kappa$ value.
+We recorded the successful generation rates of targeted and non-targeted $MNIST$ adversarial examples based on the defended oracle.
+For targeted attacks, we randomly set the target labels during the generation process.
 The generation rates are recorded in Table.\ref{Generation_Rate_CW}.

-It can be found that the rate of finding valid adversarial examples is kept at a reasonably low level, especially when the values of $\kappa$ are high.
-Some of the generated C$\&$W adversarial examples with/without our defence are displayed in the appendix in our supplementary file.
+It can be found that the rates of finding valid adversarial examples are kept at a low level, especially when the values of $k$ are high.
+We include some of the C$\&$W adversarial examples generated with/without our defence in Fig.\ref{Non_targeted_40k}.